appacademy/prep-work/coding-test-1/introduction-to-programming-1.md

 Concatenation means mashing the strings together to form one longer string.
-When we say `"4" + "3"`, it takes the two one-character strings together and creates a single the two character string `"43"`.
+When we say `"4" + "3"`, it takes the two one-character strings and creates a single two character string `"43"`.

 Again, to turn the string `"123"` into the integer `123`, write `"123".to_i`.
-So here is how we can prompt the integer from the user:
+So here is how we can prompt for an integer:

 ```ruby
 puts("I will add 5 to your number; type a number!")